June 17, 2014

 Clint Eastwood Jersey Boys 2014 Movie

-Director Clint Eastwood's film adaptation of the Tony-winning, hit Broadway juxebox musical, Jersey Boys, loosely based and inspired by the real-life rise of singers Frankie Valli and the Four Seasons' ascent to stardom is absolutely ridiculous.
+Director Clint Eastwood's film adaptation of the Tony-winning, hit Broadway jukebox musical, Jersey Boys, loosely based and inspired by the real-life rise of singers Frankie Valli and the Four Seasons' ascent to stardom is absolutely ridiculous.
 It succeeds and fails wholly based on the general idea of adapting a big ensemble musical to the big screen and struggling to keep it cinematic and true to its song and dance numbers while using its actors to the best of their abilities.
 It's artificial without being artful, lacking the pop and polish of the original as it heightens mediocre melodrama over musical flourishes.
 I couldn't help wishing for moments of non-diegetic music and characters spontaneously breaking out into song.

 Reprising his award-winning role from the musical, John Lloyd Young (age 38) plays Valli from sixteen to sixty, and while an unqualified talent, he lacks a certain screen presence to carry a two-hour film.
-Unfortunately, he looks forty-ish the entire time as the bulk of action takes place in the 1950s during the band's young adulthood and rise.
+Unfortunately, he looks forty-ish the entire time as the bulk of the action takes place in the 1950s during the band's young adulthood and rise.

 What makes the musical so fun and theatrical burdens the film as a conventional biopic with hallmarks of Ray or Walk the Line.
 The "four seasons" structure of each member (with their own fatal flaw) narrating and telling a different era and point of view of the group's development is forced and unnatural as Eastwood eschews the musical interludes and song and dance numbers for diegetic scenes of countless live performances and studio sessions (where the cast and music performed live on set).
-Quickly, the timeframe is compressed and characters age dramatically while looking more or less the same with longer hair and period appropriate attire.
-People fall in an out of the men's lives with no explaination.
+Quickly, the timeframe is compressed and characters age dramatically while looking more or less the same with longer hair and period-appropriate attire.
+People fall in an out of the men's lives with no explanation.
 Wives and children are nary given any development apart from confirming their existence.

 Jersey Boys, the Broadway musical, is full of energy and verve with its bright, showy nature and pop theatricality playing off the stage and crowd.
 Jersey Boys, the film, is flat, forced, and artificial, being loosely tied together by compromised elements, stringing the stage musical and film together.
 It's both far too faithful to its source material (Marshall Brickman and Rick Elice adapting their own material) and divergent in its execution.
-The nature of camera framing, takes, edits, shots, and pieced together performances has morphed the musical into a stilted, uncharismatic feature far too conventional for its uncoventional story.
+The nature of camera framing, takes, edits, shots, and pieced-together performances have morphed the musical into a stilted, uncharismatic feature far too conventional for its unconventional story.
 It's all over the place and works as a testament to Valli and Gaudio's classic songs that almost bind the story together along with Eastwood's ability to work with actors.

 More | AV Club / Badass Digest / The Dissolve / Vanity Fair